 In order to receive academic accommodations for a disability, the student must provide appropriate documentation of their disability to the DSS office.
 This information may be mailed, emailed, or hand-delivered.
-Students who have the information mailed or emailed must contact the DSS office to ask for accommodations before any will be provided.
-The DSS office is located in the Student Support Services Suite, in the Ray Porter building, office S-107D across from the Financial Aid Office.
+Students must also submit an accommodation request prior to the beginning of each semester.
+The online form can be found on the ADA page on the Redlands website.
+The DSS office is located in the Admissions & Advising Office, in the Ray Porter building.
 Link for more information: www.redlandscc.edu/accessibility.